lucasgdb/generate-strings/README.md

   */
   showStrength: false,
   // Shows the password strength
-  //like: strength: high.
+  // like: strength: high.
 Possible results: unacceptable, terrible, medium, good and high.

   firstCharType: 'random',
   // set the type of first character when generate a password